haxsaw/actuator-docs/source/manual/namespace-basic.rst

 Namespace Model Basics
 ************************

+**Import package**: actuator.namespace
+    Key names to import: NamespaceModel, Var, with_variables, with_roles, Role, RoleGroup, MultiRole, MultiRoleGroup

+**Import package**: actuator.modeling
+    Key names to import: ctxt

 The namespace model defines the logical structure of a system and provides the means for joining the other Actuator models together.
-It does this by declaring the logical roles of a system, relating these roles to the infrastructure elements where the roles are to execute, and providing the means to identify what configuration tasks are to be carried out for each role as well as what executables are involved with making the role function.
+It does this by declaring the logical Roles of a system, relating these Roles to the infrastructure elements where the Roles are to execute, and providing the means to identify what configuration tasks are to be carried out for each Role as well as what executables are involved with making the Role function.

 A namespace model has four aspects.
 It provides the means to:

-1. Define the logical roles of a system.
+1. Define the logical Roles of a system.
-2. Define the relationships between logical roles and hosts in the infra model where the roles are to execute.
+2. Define the relationships between logical Roles and hosts in the infra model where the Roles are to execute.
-3. Arrange the roles in a meaningful hierarchy.
+3. Arrange the Roles in a meaningful hierarchy.
-4. Establish names within the hierarchy whose values will impact configuration activities and the operation of the roles.
+4. Establish names within the hierarchy whose values will impact configuration activities and the operation of the Roles.

 Together, Vars and Roles provide considerable representative power in describing namespaces, but before we dig into those details, let's look at the basics of creating a namespace model.